-General questions about the 4.0 version
+General questions about the digital app version.

 Are there any in-app purchases or hidden fees?